-You can reset the mode display, as the current mode might be affecting the Lenovo laptop and preventing it from turning on.
-You can press the Windows key + Ctrl + Shift + B following this keyboard sequence.
+You can reset the mode display, as the current mode might affect the Lenovo laptop and prevent it from turning on.
+Following this keyboard sequence, you can press the Windows key + Ctrl + Shift + B.

-However, you will press all the keys at the same time and release them instantly.
+However, you will press all the keys simultaneously and release them instantly.
 The reset mode key will update the display connection and may reactivate the Lenovo display.
-After reactivating the mode display, you can switch off the Lenovo laptop and restart it again.
+After reactivating the mode display, you can switch off the Lenovo laptop and restart it.

 Solution 5: Reset the Laptop

 Try a hard reset on the laptop, which lets the laptop rest for a while.
 You can complete the hard reset by unplugging the laptop from any power source, then removing the battery.
 You can also detach any attached accessories and turn off the laptop.